christikat/glow_crafting/README.md

 ```

 ## Adding Recipes
-- Items in Config.defaultRecipes do not require blueprints to craft and will automatically appear in the crafting UI
+- Items in Config.defaultRecipes do not require blueprints to craft and will automatically appear in the crafting UI if the player has enough crafting rep above the items threshold

 - Items in Config.blueprintRecipes are unlocked by using blueprint.
-This table requires and additional value for storing the blueprint image
+These recipes do not have any crafting rep requirements, and do not have a threshold value.
+However, this table requires an additional value for storing the blueprint image

 Example of an entry for Config.defaultRecipes
 ```lua